 Kent Valley Hockey Association would like to welcome you to the wonderful sport of ice hockey.
 With the NHL here in Seattle there has never been a more exciting time to become involved in the sport.
 For over 18 years, it has been KVHA’s goal and desire to promote and grow the sport of hockey from the ground up, in a fun, engaging, and energetic atmosphere.
 KVHA, the coaches, and the staff are delighted to take part in your journey as you enter into the world of ice hockey!

 Kent Valley offers programs for beginning level boys and girls to experience and learn the basic fundamentals of skating and playing hockey.
-If your child wants to try playing hockey before signing up for our classes, we offer Try Hockey Free clinics 4 times per year where equipment is provided and where participants can experience the excitement of being on the ice.
 Once a child has completed one learn to skate series*, they can join our Hockey 1 program where they will learn preliminary hockey skills and continue to develop their skating.
 After graduating our Hockey 1 program, the next stage of participation is in the Hockey 2 program which prepares a player for joining a competitive team.
 For more information on each program click the links to the right.
 For answers to Frequently Asked Questions (FAQ's) continue reading below and be sure to take time to read the information within our website.
 If you have any further questions, please feel free to call us at (253) 478-3612 or email us.

 Ways to Start Playing: